 - Have a program that is easily used on mobile devices for the convenience of every person, no matter how or when they have ended up on your site

 #5 – Don’t Lose Grip On Your Passion

 Owning a dance studio is a full-time job.
-It always begins with the passionate dancer, but you have to play so many more roles than that.
-Teaching is another one you knew you were getting into, but the office work can add some heavy weight to the mix.
+It always begins with a passionate dancer, but you have to play so many more roles than that.
+Teaching is another one you knew you were getting into, but the office work can add some heavyweight to the mix.
 If you do not balance your tasks well, it can be very easy to forget why you started this business in the first place. it is imperative that you do not lose your passion, so you need to zero in on what it is that must be done in order to keep that from happening.

 #6 – Take A Look At Your Staff, Consider Bringing On Someone New

 What made you hire your current staff?
 Or are you the only person working at the studio?
-You are the person that made this studio happen, but try to avoid the need to be the center of it all because of that.
+You are the person that made this studio happen but try to avoid the need to be the center of it all because of that.
 You are automatically that, but other people can provide some highlights too.
-Bringing in fresh faces with impressive resumes will not only pique the interest of the public, it will also help you to add more variety to what you are offering.
+Bringing in fresh faces with impressive resumes will not only pique the interest of the public, but it will also help you to add more variety to what you are offering.

 #7 – If You Haven’t Already, Make Online Registration An Option